 Goblets may not be the easiest sell.
 Most kids nowadays have no idea what these are.
 However, the ones among us with a decerning taste will appreciate them.
 These will form part of your market, and I encourage you to make these after receiving an order.

 I know someone who makes wooden rings for a living.
 So, there is certainly a market there.
-As with other objects on our list, you ought to find your take to make them.
-What is it that you, as a woodturner, can add to your rings that others may not?
-Look at different types of woods to find the right colors, texture, and so on.
-That is where the money is.
+As with other objects on our list, you ought to find your take on making them.
+What can you, as a woodturner, add to your rings that others may not?
+Look at different types of woods to find the right colors, texture, etc. That is where the money is.

 Spoons and other wooden kitchen utensils are always a big draw, and you can rest assured that there is someone who wants them.
 The money in this sector is in making premium quality ones, and most grocery stores will have cheap ones.

 I own several bottle stoppers.
-Some of them are ones that I made, while others have been picked up along the way.
-This is one that beginners can work on. y.
+Some of them are ones I made, while others have been picked up along the way.
+This is one that beginners can work on.
 It is one of the easy wood lathe projects.
-For more profit, you may need to add some final touches beyond the wood lathe.
+You may need to add some final touches beyond the wood lathe for more profit.
 Add to your turning tools.
 Make your bottle stopper.

 Bottles are a dime and a dozen.
 It stands to reason that bottle openers are necessary, and most households will have at least one.
 I am sure you can sell novelty designs for people to impress their guests.